 PFF.com

-Pro Football Focus’ popularity has skyrocketed over recent years, as they continue to provide NFL fans with some of the most in-depth info out there.
-And their website has become even more valuable to NFL fans with their addition of their state-of-the-art mock draft simulator.
+Pro Football Focus’ popularity has skyrocketed over recent years as they continue to provide NFL fans with some of the most in-depth information available.
+Their website has become even more valuable to NFL fans with the addition of their state-of-the-art mock draft simulator.

-PFF’s mock draft simulator allows users to chose as many teams as they would like.
-They also have the option of doing anywhere between one and seven rounds.
-You can also toggle with the speed of the draft and the variables that determine how the other CPU automated teams select their picks.
+PFF’s mock draft simulator allows users to choose as many teams as they like.
+Users can also choose to do anywhere between one and seven rounds.
+You can also toggle the speed of the Draft and the variables that determine how the other CPU-automated teams select their picks.

-One you’re in the draft, there’s a ton of information on every draft prospect, and you can ever offer trades throughout the draft.
-Mocking with the Jets and feel like trading away the second overall pick?
+Once you’re in the Draft, there’s a ton of information on every draft prospect, and you can ever offer trades throughout the Draft.
+Mocking the Jets and feeling like trading away the second-overall pick?
 No problem!
-Simply check out which teams are interested in a trade and send them an offer!
+Check out which teams are interested in a trade and send them an offer!
 And if they don’t like the trade, PFF gives you the option to force it through anyway.

 However, don’t expect to receive any offers from other teams.
-PFF makes you do all the work when it comes to trading, which was one of the few cons we found with their simulator.
+PFF makes you do all the work regarding trading, which was one of the few cons we found with their simulator.

 ProFootballNetwork.com

 Next up is PFN (not to be confused with the aforementioned PFF).
-As far as state of the art mock draft simulators go, theirs is second to none.
+Their state-of-the-art mock draft simulator is second to none.

-For starters, you can select any number of teams and rounds, and there’s three options for draft speed.
-Once you’ve customized how you want your mock simulation to run, that’s when the real fun begins.
-Throughout the draft, you can expect to receive several trade offers prior to each of your picks.
+For starters, you can select any number of teams and rounds, and there are three options for draft speed.
+The real fun begins once you’ve customized how you want your mock simulation to run.
+Throughout the Draft, you can expect to receive several trade offers before each of your picks.

 You can also check out your team’s needs (as well as the needs of every other NFL team).
 And if you don’t like the trades that were proposed to you, don’t sweat it.
 You can always send a few offers of your own around the league.

-As for when it comes time to make an actual draft selection, PFN has plenty of helpful notes.
-This includes positives, negatives, and a final analysis for each player.
-The only downfall here is that, at time of writing (March 20, 2021), not all players’ notes were available.
-I assume that’ll change as we get closer to the draft.
+When it comes time to make an actual draft selection, PFN has plenty of helpful notes.
+These include positives, negatives, and a final analysis for each player.
+The only downfall is that, at the time of writing (March 20, 2021), not all players’ notes were available.
+I assume that’ll change as we get closer to the Draft.

 TheDraftNetwork

-Like the previous two entries, The Draft Network’s simulator offers many of the same options: the ability to choose any number of teams and rounds, as well as draft speed.
-On top of that, TDN let’s you choose one of two “big boards.”
+Like the previous two entries, The Draft Network’s simulator offers many of the same options: the ability to choose any number of teams and rounds and draft speed.
+In addition, TDN lets you choose one of two “big boards.”

-Once you’re in the draft, The Draft Network offers up a lot of valuable information on each player.
-Unfortunately, in order to get all the info — including player comps and draft grades — you’ll need to subscribe to their premium package (which will run you $9.99 per month of $29.99 for the year).
+Once you’re in the Draft, The Draft Network offers up valuable information on each player.
+Unfortunately, to get all the info — including player comps and draft grades — you’ll need to subscribe to their premium package (which will run you $9.99 per month of $29.99 for the year).
 Another thing you’ll need the premium package for is if want to make some in-draft trades.

-For those who aren’t signed up for the premium package, there’s still a lot to like — including an easy-to-use layout, and in-depth analysis for each prospect.
+For those who haven’t signed up for the premium package, there’s still a lot to like, including an easy-to-use layout and in-depth analysis for each prospect.

 NFL Mock Draft Database

-When it comes to the number of pre-draft options you get to choose from, few other mock draft simulators can compete with what the NFL Mock Draft Database has to offer.
+Regarding the number of pre-draft options you get to choose from, few other mock draft simulators can compete with what the NFL Mock Draft Database offers.

 In addition to all the usual options we’ve mentioned, you can also choose to do a mock draft from previous years, all the way back to 2017!
-You can also chose the type of draft you want (realistic, aggressive or chaotic), as well as the level of strictness when it comes to trades.
+You can also choose the type of Draft you want (realistic, aggressive, or chaotic), as well as the level of strictness when it comes to trades.

-Once your in the draft, you’ll find a layout that’s easy to make sense of.
+Once you’re in the Draft, you’ll find a layout that’s easy to understand.
 You’ll also get trade options, but that’s about it.
-You have to make the trades yourself, as other teams won’t offer them to you.
-And there’s not much in terms of player information.
+You must make the trades yourself, as other teams won’t offer them.
+And there’s not much player information.

-Another thing we noticed is that, when doing a mock from the past, opposing teams will still draft based on the pre-draft rankings at the time — and not based on what we now know about the players.
+Another thing we noticed is that when doing a mock draft from the past, opposing teams will still draft based on the pre-draft rankings at the time—not based on what we now know about the players.
 For example, if you’re doing a mock draft from 2017, don’t expect the Bears to learn from their mistake and take either Patrick Mahomes or Deshaun Watson.
 Mitch Trubisky is still the first quarterback off the board in this mock.

-And when you’re all done, all you really get is a recap and the option to save your results.
+And when you’re all done, all you get is a recap and the option to save your results.
 No grades.
 No analysis.
-And no real way of knowing how well, or poorly, you fared.
+And no real way of knowing how well or poorly you fared.

 You can check out the NFL Mock Draft Database’s simulator here.